 If you’re an enterprise business, you have complex business rules, multiple systems and processes, and likely a lot of historical complexity.
 When your CPQ system is taxed with doing everything correctly, it slows down - leading to slow actions, pages timing out, and frustrated users.
 There are three common factors contributing to CPQ performance issues:

-For your business, you have a lot of complexity not only in your CPQ, but also your CRM, backoffice, and commerce.
-You’ve needed to write complex rules in order to meet your business requirements.
-Over time, these rules add layers of complexity, impacting your CPQ performance.
+For your business, you have a lot of complexity not only in your CPQ, but also your CRM, back office, and commerce.
+You’ve needed to write detailed rules in order to meet your business requirements.
+Over time, these rules add multiple layers, impacting your CPQ performance.

 As your business acquires new companies, you need to integrate separate systems to your existing system.
 These systems may be older, more complex, or simply different from the processes you have in place.
 Having multiple systems, exceptions, creates additional complexity between different processes that can slow down your CPQ system.